Ways to Maintain Normal Blood Pressure

 120 by 80 is considered the most ideal value for normal blood pressure.
 However, your normal blood pressure can differ according to age.

-As you age, your systolic pressure may increase.
-Hence, the upper limit can go from 120 to 140 in males and 130 in females.
+However, as you age, your systolic blood pressure may increase.
+Hence, the upper limit of blood pressure numbers can go from 120 to 140 in males and 130 in females.

 Your diastolic pressure may also decrease slightly from 80 as you age.
 However, there is fluctuation.